japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 exception: Option[StreamingQueryException]
 ----

-NOTE: `exception` is part of the <<spark-sql-streaming-StreamingQuery.adoc#exception, StreamingQuery Contract>> to indicate whether a streaming query...FIXME
+NOTE: `exception` is part of the <<spark-sql-streaming-StreamingQuery.md#exception, StreamingQuery Contract>> to indicate whether a streaming query...FIXME

 `exception`...FIXME